MakVM/market-data-challenge/reports/market_data_challenge_report.md

 ![Trade Volume Spikes with Pump/Dump Detection](../charts/volume_spikes_pumpdump.png)
 **Figure 4:** Volume Spikes with Pump/Dump Detection and Anomalies (black dotted lines)

-**Interpretation:** The sequence of events — orderbook irregularity → volume spike → rapid price movement — is consistent with potential manipulative behavior: spoofing or liquidity pull-back.
+**Interpretation:** While Anomaly #2 initially appeared benign in the orderbook alone, its alignment with macro-level volume and price movement increased its suspicion level.
+The sequence of events — orderbook irregularity → volume spike → rapid price movement — is consistent with potential manipulative behavior: spoofing or liquidity pull-back.
 Abrupt changes in quotes may have signaled or triggered aggressive trading.
 Some rapid price changes also occur independently of detected anomalies.

 ---